matthewkling/analogs/README.md

 ## Computational optimization

-Various aspects of the search architecture are designed to optimize
+Various aspects of the search architecture are designed to maximize
 performance:

 - The core search architecture is built in optimized C++.